TMJ Treatment Crystal City, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Crystal City.

 TMJ Treatment in Crystal City, MO.
 Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
 Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
-Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.
+When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

 What Is Temporomandibular Joint Dysfunction (TMD)?